A7Md3BD0/clone-Twitter/README.md

 # clone-Twitter
-clone twitter bu html and css  not responsive
+clone twitter by html and css  not responsive